samplemaker/freefem_matlab_octave_plot/README.md

 ## Acknowledgments

-Many thanks to David Fabre ([StabFEM](https://github.com/erbafdavid/StabFem)) for feature suggestions, implementation and verification of the source code.
+Many thanks to David Fabre ([StabFEM](https://github.com/erbafdavid/StabFem)) for feature and implementation suggestions and code review.

 ## The License